Migrate to Kinde for user authentication

 If you are migrating from your own system, prepare the data to match the format described below.

 Import files must be 49MB or less.
-This applies to Custom CSV, Auth0 NDJSON, FusionAuth NDJSON, and Custom NDJSON imports.
+This applies to Custom CSV, Auth0 NDJSON, FusionAuth NDJSON, Custom NDJSON, Firebase NDJSON, and ASP.NET Identity CSV imports.
+CSV files must be encoded as UTF-8 or UTF-16 with a byte order mark (BOM).
 Format your export with the following columns.

 Required column: